lathan/multispawn/README.md

 # multispawn mod for minetest

-This mod allows to define many named spawns through ingame formspec gui.
+This mod allows you to define many named spawns through the ingame formspec gui.
 To be allowed to manage spawns, you need spawn_admin privs.
-This mod save its settings into world directory, to the file spawn.conf.
+This mod saves its settings into the world directory, in the file `spawn.conf`.

 Spawns can be added/removed/edited without server restart.